Vermaharsh05/Impledge-Technologies_Assignment/README.md

 # used  Scanner class to read lines from the input file, and then store them in an ArrayList.
-# Using DFS to recursively check if a word can be split into smaller words found in the HashSet can help determine if it is a compound word.
+# The program employs a recursive approach to check if a word can be split into smaller words found in the list, enabling the identification of compound words by breaking them down into smaller components.
-# Sorting the words based on length can optimize the search for compound words, especially when dealing with large word lists.
+# isCompoundWord method recursively checks if a word can be split into smaller words present in the list, ensuring the identification of compound words based on the concatenation of shorter words.
-# This program works by first creating a set of all the unique words in the given set.
-Then, it iterates over the set and checks if each word is a compound word.To check if a word is a compound word, it splits the word into all possible pairs of prefixes and suffixes.
-If both the prefix and the suffix are in the set of words, then the word is a compound word.
+# By iterating through the list of words and checking for compound word conditions, the program aims to efficiently identify compound words while considering the length and composition of each word.
-# The program keeps track of the longest compound word it finds.
-At the end of the program, it prints the longest and second longest compound word to the console.
+# program measures the time taken to process the input file, providing insights into the performance of the compound word identification process.
-# To measure the time taken to process the input files, I used System.currentTimeMillis() to capture the current time before and after the processing and calculate the difference.
+# program includes exception handling to manage potential FileNotFoundException when reading the input file, ensuring robustness in handling file-related errors.